JY1853/notes/README.md

-# analysis-notes
+# math-notes
-These are my notes on real analysis.
+These are my notes on generating functions.